 We want to be found online, but what exactly do we want our customers or clients to see?
 Here are some simple ideas to help you achieve the results that you are looking for.

 Following on from our article about creating an internet omnipresence, we examine some ideas around how to go about this.
 We can start with our own website that needs to be created, or expanded as much as possible.

 The idea here is to put a volume of information onto our sites so that we offer more in-depth information on as many topics as possible.
 We want to include as many industry related keywords and key phrases as possible, and use synonyms and variations in the wording of phrases.
 This will send signals to Google, Bing and the other search engines that we are authoritative in our area, because of the depth.
 Because of the width of topics, we will be more likely to be included in longer and more complicated searches from users.

 When people search nowadays the terms are far more varied than they used to be, and the search engines are able to differentiate this and offer accurate results.
 Both search engines and searchers have evolved.

 Create content about every topic that you can think of

 So the idea will be for us to cover every conceivable relevant topic in our niche.
-Obviously there will be limits to this, as you would not want to put sensitive company information, or your successful marketing tactics online for free.
-We want to cover every topic in a way that we are helpful to a visitor, but hopefully leave them wanting more by offering ‘teasers’ of better information or solutions if they buy/sign up/enquire/post or whatever goal we have in mind for them.
+Obviously, there will be limits to this, as you would not want to put sensitive company information, or your successful marketing tactics online for free.
+We want to cover every topic in a way that we’re helping a visitor, but hopefully, leave them wanting more by offering ‘teasers’ of better information or solutions if they buy/sign up/enquire/post or whatever goal we have in mind for them.